Editorial trust

 Live-data pages

-Every render plus source reviews
+Every page load plus source reviews

 • Markets, funding, open interest, volume, portfolio, vault, watchlist, and stock-perp screener pages.